Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 The `runnable_option` parameter has four options, each corresponding to one of the following ways to load learnware environments:

-- `None`: Load only learnware specifications and basic information; the learnware cannot run at this stage.
+- `None`: Load only learnware specifications and basic information; the learnware cannot run at this state.
 - `"normal"`: Do not install a separate environment; run the learnware using the current `learnware` package's Python environment.
 - `"conda_env"`: Install a separate `conda` virtual environment for each learnware (automatically deleted after execution); run each learnware independently within its virtual environment.
 - `"docker"`: Install a `conda` virtual environment inside a Docker container (automatically destroyed after execution); run each learnware independently within the container (requires Docker privileges).